xemmel/kubeclass/Courses/202401/Volumes/README.md

 - Create namespace volumedemo
 - Set kubectl to namespace
-- create deployment and service image: nginx
+- create deployment and service image: nginx:latest

 use port-forward and check webpage in browser